newnetdev/NetworkToCode-Class/slides/data/M01_Python.md

 .ubuntu[
 ```
-netdev@networktocode:~$ python common.py
+ntc@ntc:~$ python common.py
 Sending 'show' command...
-Command sent:  show version
+Command sent:
+ show run
 Sending 'config' command...
-Commands sent:  interface Eth1/1 ; shutdown
+Commands sent:
+ conf t ; int Gig 1 ; shutdown ;
 ```
 ]

 Remember, the code under the entry point conditional is only executed when the file is run as a standalone program

-What if you just wanted to use a function from within `common.py`?
+What if you just wanted to use variables from within `common.py`?

 ---